Copy Content in User Interfaces: Tips and Practices

 Words are a powerful weapon.
 They can bring both success and failure depending on how you put them together.
 They can motivate or confuse, strengthen or weaken, call or push away.
 That’s why designing a digital product, it’s vital to remember that high-quality copy is as essential as the details of visual performance.

 In one of our previous articles, we’ve already considered the big role of textual content in UI design, covering the definition of copy and its functions in graphic user interfaces.
 The important point to remember from it here is the words cannot be fully replaced with the graphics whatever amazing, high-quality and professional they are going to be.
 Efficient and engaging copy content in user interfaces is defined by two equally significant basic criteria: the quality of writing and the appropriate look.
-Words and visual elements should mutually support each other, exist in harmony, and provide organic consistency.
+Words and visual elements should support each other, coexist in harmony, and provide a consistent look.
 So, every single piece of copy should be thoughtfully analyzed and created in a way corresponding to the general design concept and enhancing positive user experience via successful interaction.

 Could you imagine an interface containing badly-written copy with the same type sizes, fonts, and colors?
 The chances are big that it would cost users a great effort to solve their problems or get needed information with the product, so they would simply choose another product that is more user-friendly and less time-consuming.
 Let’s check what types of copy content designers and copywriters deal with creating websites or mobile applications, and think over the points needing special attention.